amosproj/amos2024ss05-knowledge-graph-extractor/README.md

     - Clone the repository and change into the project directory
     - Copy the `.env.example` file to `.env` and update the values as needed

 2. **Run the application:**
     - Create and activate a virtual environment
     - Install the development requirements
-    - Build the Docker image and run the container
+    - Build the Docker image and run the container with `make build-dev`

 *For detailed instructions, see the [Getting Started Guide](Documentation/getting-started.md).*